- Stay in unique floating bungalows on Cheow Lan Lake in Khao Sok National Park

 No meals are provided while you’re in Thailand.
-In Bali you’ll be supplied with breakfast every day and in the Philippines 5 breakfasts and 1 lunch are included.
+In Bali you’ll be supplied with breakfast every day and one lunch, and in the Philippines, 5 breakfasts and 1 lunch are included.

 In Fiji (optional add-on trip), 2 breakfasts, 1 lunch and 2 dinners are included.
 At the final two resorts on this trip there will be a mandatory meal plan (which includes breakfast, lunch and dinner) at an extra cost of $129FJD per day (total 4 days).
 You’ll need to purchase the rest of your meals yourself.
 This is a great opportunity to explore the varied and delicious local cuisine in each country.
 Your guide will point you in the direction of the best restaurants along the way.

 The trip starts on day 1 in Bangkok.
 There are no activities planned so you can arrive at any time and our local team will collect you.